JOHN BOVA / SCIENCE PHOTO LIBRARY JOHN BOVA / SCIENCE PHOTO LIBRARY

-Transit of Venus.
-Composite image of Venus (black transiting the Sun on 8th June 2004.
-The images were taken from Waldenburg, Germany.
-From left to right, the times at GMT were 05:41, 07:52, 09:19, 10:12 and 11:04.
+Venus is the black dot seen on the Sun, June 8th 2004.
 A transit occurs when Venus passes in front of the Sun as seen from Earth.
-This was the first transit since 1882.
+This is the first transit since 1882.
 Venus is an Earth-sized planet that orbits in between Earth and the Sun.
-It does not appear to cross the Sun's disc during every orbit as the orbital paths of the Earth and Venus are not in exactly the same plane.
+It does not appear to cross the Suns disc during every orbit as the orbital paths of the Earth and Venus are not in exactly the same plane.
 Venus transits occur in pairs separated by eight years, with alternating intervals of 121.5 and 104.5 years in between pairs.
+Only Mercury and Venus can transit the Sun as seen from Earth.

 Model release not required.
 Property release not required.